kvutien/Tutorial-ipfs-dapp/README.md

 It is part of a series of articles intended to convince you, IT people working for humanitarians, that blockchain programming is not so daunting and can bring a lot of benefits.
 Join us in project *[Machu Picchu](https://kvutien-yes.medium.com/machu-picchu-how-the-blockchain-can-help-persons-in-need-8396820d13d1)*.

 This demo was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 We added progressively packages to make it run.
 To use it, simply follow the setup instructions below.
-To reproduce the coding yourself, follow the tutorial.
+To reproduce the coding yourself, follow the tutorial (in progress).

 ## Setup
 The setup instructions use the console utility (`Terminal.app`) from MacOS.
 The setup instructions are the same if you use Linux Ubuntu.